The Estée Lauder Companies Inc. (EL) — Fair Value Analysis

 Is EL overvalued or undervalued right now?

-Based on our Monte Carlo simulations, Estée Lauder (EL) is currently Fairly Valued.
-The current price of $75.79 is in line with our median fair value estimate of $64.55.
+Based on our Monte Carlo simulations, Estée Lauder (EL) is currently assessed as Fairly Valued.
+Trading at $84.27, it sits slightly above our median fair value (P50) of $80.43.

 What is the bear case and bull case for EL?

-The full Monte Carlo distribution, including bear (P10) and bull (P90) target prices, along with the probability of upside from the current $75.79, is available to subscribers with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of upside, is available when you sign up for a free FairCurve account.

 How does FairCurve calculate EL's fair value?